bonitasoft/bonita-doc/md/rest-api-authorization.md

 The `compound-permissions-mapping-*.properties` files define sets of simple permissions that are grouped together into a compound permission.
 You can use a compound permission as "shorthand" for a list of simple permissions.
-By default, the file `resources-permissions-mapping.properties` contains a compound permission that corresponds to each page of the Bonita BPM Portal, including [custom pages](#custom_pages).
+By default, the file `resources-permissions-mapping.properties` contains a compound permission that corresponds to each page of the Bonita Portal, including [custom pages](#custom_pages).

 For example: `userlistingadmin=[profile_visualization, process_comment, organization_visualization, tenant_platform_visualization, organization_management]`

-This specifies the REST API permissions that are granted with the Bonita BPM Portal Administrator page that lists all the users in the tenant.
+This specifies the REST API permissions that are granted with the Bonita Portal Administrator page that lists all the users in the tenant.

-By default, there is a compound permission defined for each page in the standard Bonita BPM Portal and there is also one for each provided custom page.
+By default, there is a compound permission defined for each page in the standard Bonita Portal and there is also one for each provided custom page.

 When you install a custom page in the portal, if the page declares its resources properly, then a new compound permission will be added in an internal version of this file (`compound-permissions-mapping-internal.properties`).
 Then all the users being able to access this page (because it is part of a custom profile or